 - The Massachusetts Institute of Technology, a university, urges individuals to have extra blankets, plastic sheets, rain gear, weatherproof shoes and other warm, protective clothing set aside in case of an emergency.

 - Keep an extra tank of gas for your car in case you need to evacuate the home.
+Here are some tips for planning ahead for an evacuation.

 You will also want to have a fire rated safe in your house to protect vital documents, including your insurance policy.
 Consumer Reports, a magazine providing product ratings and other consumer information, suggests getting a safe that is rated for 30 minutes of protection and a maximum internal temperature of 350 degrees Fahrenheit.
 This will ensure that all of your important paper documents, such as passports and birth certificates, are out of harm's way.